-For my day trading I use a financial spread betting company.
+For my day trading, I use a financial spread betting company.

-Don’t get bothered by the word ‘betting’, it could quite easily be called financial spread trading.
+Don’t get bothered by the word ‘betting’; it could quite easily be called financial spread trading.
 However, putting the ‘betting’ word in there qualifies for no tax (under the current rules).

 My opinion on why no CGT, stamp duty or explicit trading commissions:

 - It is well-known that most (and I mean most) people lose at financial spread betting.
-It’s not the spread betting that people lose at per se, it’s trading in general and particularly day-trading.
+It’s not the spread betting that people fail at per se, it’s trading in general and particularly day-trading.

-- Spread betting companies, on the other hand, make money (they operate like the casino) and the government are better off leaving the pundit who is attracted to and enjoying tax-free trading (losses) and taxing the profitable companies.
+- Spread betting companies, on the other hand, make money (they operate like the casino) and the government is better off leaving the pundit who is attracted to and enjoying tax-free trading (losses) and taxing the profitable companies.

 We also, unlike an ISA trade, don’t pay a fee for our trades.
 (I’m considering short-term trades from a DFT here).
 However, we do pay a spread.
-A spread being the difference between the buy and the sell-price.
+A spread being the difference between the buy and the sell.

 - An expert’s (retailers) account may take them to the region of £60 per pip.
 An immediate ‘in/out’ in this example would cost £150.
 And they wouldn’t want to do that too often.